DEFINED CONTRIBUTION

 While PEPs address some plan sponsor concerns, the “one-size-fits-all” approach may not actually fit your particular clients’ needs.
 That’s why it’s a good idea to compare the pros and cons of PEPs versus other solutions in the marketplace.
 Only leap into a PEP if it’s the best solution for both the participants and plan sponsor.

-Jason Bortz is a senior counsel with 26 years of industry experience (as of 12/31/2023).
-He holds a juris doctor degree from Cornell Law School and a bachelor’s degree in philosophy from Hamilton College.
+Jason Bortz is a senior counsel who has practiced law for 26 years (as of 12/31/23).
+He holds a juris doctor degree from Cornell and a bachelor’s degree in philosophy from Hamilton College.
+He is a member of the California, New York and Washington, D.C., bars.

 * Department of Labor.
 Form PR Registration Filing Search, accessed on Sept.
 12, 2022.